Python module

 Base class for password-based authentication mechanisms.

 Prepares credentials, so that subclasses need only implement exchange().
-For example:

 class PlainAuth(BasePwdAuth):